-Residents will be provided with access to Case Western Reserve University Library.
+Residents will be provided with access to Case Western Reserve University Library and MetroHealth's Brittingham Library.
 They will be able to access the electronic database, online journals, and other resources of the Case Library System.

 Parking: Residents will be registered for parking at the time of orientation, and access to the appropriate lot will be tied to your MetroHealth badge.
 The cost for parking is deducted from the residents' bi-weekly paycheck.
-Current cost of parking is \$15.72 bi-weekly.
+Current cost of parking on Main Campus and Old Brooklyn is \$2.50 per day for a maximum charge of \$10.00 per week.